 6. What government charges or fees apply to these transactions?

 Every pre-merger application made to the Competition Commission is required to be accompanied by a processing fee which varies depending on the turnover of the applicant.
-Regulation 6 of the Merger Regulations prescribes the following fees in Table 1.
+Regulation 5 of the Merger Regulations prescribes the following fees: